zeekrey/react-useUnsplash/README.md

-# useUnsplash - React hook
+# useUnsplash - A react hook

 > React hook to get a unsplash image and its metadata with ease.